mmgroat/gimmwebservice/README.md

-printVeryLargeTextPedigrees
+printVeryLargeTextPedigrees or GIMM (Gedcom in Memory Method) webservice
 ==============

-_printVeryLargeTextPedigrees_ (later perhaps _gimmwebservice_) is a python3 package (TODO to package-ize it) that downloads ancestors of a targeted individual, from either the FamilySearch site, or a local file GEDCOM and creates html, txt, or PDF pedigree files.
+_printVeryLargeTextPedigrees_ (later perhaps _gimmwebservice_) is a python3 package (TODO - package-ize it) that downloads ancestors of a targeted individual, from either the FamilySearch.org site or a local file GEDCOM, and creates html, txt, or PDF pedigree files.

-(for now, and Later this project will include a Flask framework Python Webservice that serves HTML family sheets, descendent and pedigree charts from a local GEDCOM file (currenlty given a local GEDCOM and individual target, it serves a pedigree chart at http://127.0.0.1/individual/1 (the first person in the GEDCOM)).
+Future work of this project will take a local gedcom file and create a webservice that serves genealogical inforation: pedigree charts, descendent charts, family group sheets, etc. It is a successor to IGM (Index Gedcom Method) called GIMM (Gedcom in Memory Method).
+It is conceptually faster because each request avoids disk reads (secondary memory accessing).

+The webserive is a Python webserive using the Flask framwork.

-It is designed to accomodate and run fast on 200 plus generations, and hundreds of thousands of people.
-(If you need more, just let me know and I'll work on supporting more generations).
+These programs are designed to accomodate (and run fast on) 200 plus generations and hundreds of thousands of people.
+(If you need more generation support, just let me know).

-It is based (code wise) on getmyancestors, and in spirt on IGM (Indexed Gedcom Method) by --- (TODO).
-The only code copyrighted from Indexed Gedcom Method (IGM) is the Indent subroutine on the pedigree chart.
-In essences I'm building a successor to IGM which I call Gedcom in Memory Method (GIMM).
+These programs are based (code wise) on getmyancestors (support by Linekio), and in spirt on IGM (Indexed Gedcom Method) by --- (TODO).
+The only copyrighted material from Indexed Gedcom Method (IGM) is the indent subroutine on the pedigree chart.
+In essences I'm building a successor to IGM which I call GIMM (Gedcom in Memory Method).

 It is conceptually faster than IGM because the gedcom is proceeed into memory datastructures at the webservice load time.
 Preventing disk reads (secondary memory reads) each time a page (for example a pedigree chart) is called.
 This has an the effect of displaying (rendering) several tens of thousands of people on a text (html) pedigree chart in less than a second (locally on my machine).
 In addition, on the HTML pedigree charts, you can collaspe any branch for easier navigation.
-For now, the intent is to create a full gedcom navigation webservie, GIMM, but currently I'm focused on pedigree charts, since I find them useful for my research (since these charts contain tens of thousands of people which were scrapped from FamilySearch by "getmyancestors").
+The futre intent of development is to create a full gedcom navigation webservie, GIMM, but currently I'm focused on pedigree charts, since I find them useful for my research (since these charts contain tens of thousands of people scrapped from the FamilySearch.org site by "getmyancestors").

-For now the title of this project is printVeryLargeTextPedigree, this is a title in progree, and I may call it later GIMM, but I want to keep the designation that it is degined to create large pedigree charts in text form with HTML linking.
+For now the title of this project is printVeryLargeTextPedigree, I may call it later GIMM, but I want to keep the designation that it is degined to create large pedigree charts in text form with HTML linking and branch collasping.

-The html version allows collasping and expanding of any branches.
 To conserve apace, repeated individuals are indicated as such, and in the html version, provides a link to the first occurance.

 This program is in the development phase, it is currently a work in progress, and bugs might be present.
 Features will be added on request.
 It is provided as is.